-(1) The Company of the Group have a defined benefit pension plan in accordance with the Labor Standards Law of the R.O.C.
+- (1) The Company of the Group have a defined benefit pension plan in accordance with the "Labor Standards Act", which applies to service years of all full-time employees prior to the effective date of "Labor Pension Act" on July 1, 2005 and to the subsequent service years of the employees who chose to continue to adopt Labor Standards Act after the effective of "Labor Pension Act".
 Pension benefits are based on the number of units accrued (within 15 service years, 2 units are given for each year; 1 unit is given for each year over 15 service years, and the overall accrued units is limited to 45) and the average monthly salaries and wages of the last 6 months prior to retirement.
-The Company contributes monthly an amount equal to 2.5% of the employees' monthly salaries and wages to the retirement fund deposited in Bank of Taiwan, the trustee, under the name of the independent retirement fund committee.
+The Company contributes monthly an amount equal to 2.5% of the employees' monthly salaries and wages to the pension fund deposited in Bank of Taiwan, the trustee, under the name of the independent pension fund committee.
 Also, the Company would assess the balance in the aforementioned labor pension reserve account by the end of each year.
-If the account balance is not enough to pay the pension to the labors expected to be qualified for retirement in the following year, the Company will make contribution for the deficit by next March.
+If the account balance is not enough to pay the pension to the labors expected to be qualified for retirement in the following year, the Company will make contribution for the deficit by next March. - (2) Amounts recognized in the balance sheet are as follows: